Herald (Community of Christ)

 The True Latter Day Saints' Herald was first published in January 1860, at Cincinnati, Ohio, as the official newspaper of the newly organized Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church).
 Its editor was Isaac Sheen.
 In March 1863, publication moved to Plano, Illinois, and in November 1881 to Lamoni, Iowa.
-In May 1921 the publication moved to its current location in Independence, Missouri.
+Since May 1921 the publication has been located in Independence, Missouri.

 The Herald has had several name changes in its history: